UCSD-DSC-Capstone-B08-LLM-Team/NTDS-Complication-Extractor/README.md

 ```
 python src/extraction.py
 ```
+On the first run, it will take some about a minute to create the ChromaDB database.
-Brief results will be stored in the console output.
+Brief results will be shown in the console output.
 Detailed results will be stored in results/

+## File Structure
+.
+├── README.md
+├── config.json
+├── data
+│   ├── describe.txt
+│   ├── ntds_18_complications.json
+│   └── synthetic_ntds_trauma_notes_gemini.csv
+├── environment.yml
+├── notebooks
+│   └── extraction.ipynb
+└── src
+    ├── evaluation.py
+    ├── extraction.py
+    └── vectorstore.py